nxp-imx-support/meta-nxp-security-reference-design/README.md

 Please see individual project's README for supported releases.

-Install
+Usage
 -------

-Please see individual project's README for Install instructions
+Please see individual project's README for usage instructions